 Annapolis newspaper shooting suspect ID'd as Jarrod W. Ramos

-The man suspected of opening fire at the newsroom of the Capital Gazette in Annapolis, Maryland, killing at least five people, was identified as Jarrod W. Ramos, a law enforcement official told The Associated Press.
+The man suspected of opening fire in the newsroom of the Capital Gazette in Annapolis, Md., killing at least five people, was identified as Jarrod W. Ramos, a law enforcement official told the Associated Press.

 Described as a man in his 30s, Ramos was taken into custody after he allegedly shot journalists and other employees of the Annapolis-area newspaper.